-Students are required to pass prerequisite courses with a grade of C or higher.
-Exceptions apply; please consult your department chair.
+Students must pass all prerequisite courses with a grade of C or higher.

-- · Understand the architecture of an Android application. - Use Android Studio to develop simple to moderately complex Android apps using XML, Kotlin, and Java. - Use emulators and real devices for development, debugging, and testing apps. - Know the syntax of Kotlin or Java programming language as it pertains to Android programming. - Understand when to use XML and when to use Kotlin and Java for developing graphical user interface. - Configure and use "Gradle", the compiler used by Android Studio. - Use touch, multitouch, and event handling in Android Studio including implicit and explicit intents and save and retrieve data.
+- Understand the architecture of an Android application. - Use Android Studio to develop simple to moderately complex Android apps using XML, Kotlin, and Java. - Use emulators and real devices for development, debugging, and testing apps. - Know the syntax of Kotlin or Java programming language as it pertains to Android programming. - · Understand when to use XML and when to use Kotlin and Java for developing graphical user interface. - Configure and use "Gradle", the compiler used by Android Studio. - Use touch, multitouch, and event handling in Android Studio including implicit and explicit intents and save and retrieve data.

-IST240C: Advanced Web Programming
+IST240C : Advanced Web Programming